Whiteleg shrimp: Distribution and habitat

+Whiteleg shrimp are native to the eastern Pacific Ocean, from the Mexican state of Sonora to as far south as northern Peru.
+It is a euryhaline tropical shrimp species capable of growing in salinities ranging from 0 to 40‰, with the optimal salinity for growth being between 15 and 25‰.
+The optimal pH for white shrimp is approximately 7.56, and dissolved oxygen levels should be maintained above 2.8 mg/L. Whiteleg shrimp can grow in water temperatures ranging from 15 °C to 38 °C, with the optimal growth temperature between 22 °C and 35 °C; it is restricted to areas where the water temperatures remain above 20 C throughout the year.

 Fishery and aquaculture

-During the 20th century, L. vannamei was an important species for Mexican inshore fishermen, as well as for trawlers further offshore.
+During the 20th century, L.vannamei was an important species for Mexican inshore fishermen, as well as for trawlers further offshore.

 In the late 20th century, the wild fishery was overtaken by the development of aquaculture production; this began in 1973 in Florida using prawns captured in Panama, that were used in hatcheries for larvae production.

-In Latin America, the culture of L. vannamei started to develop with the availability of hatchery larvae, the development of feeds, the technification of the growth processes, the freezing installations and market channels, among others.

-From Mexico to Peru most countries developed in the 70s and 80s large production areas.
+In Latin America, the cultivation of L. vannamei expanded with improvements such as the availability of hatchery-produced larvae, advances in feed formulation, modernization of farming techniques, development of freezing facilities, and establishment of market distribution channels.
+From Mexico to Peru, most countries developed large production areas in the 70s and 80s.

-Ecuador became one of the world leaders producers of this type of shrimp.
+Ecuador has become one of the world’s leading producers of whiteleg shrimp.

-Around the beginning of the millennium, Asia introduced this species in their aquaculture operations (changing from Penaeus monodon).
+Around the beginning of the 21st century, Asia introduced this species in their aquaculture operations (changing from Penaeus monodon).

 China, Vietnam, India and others have become major packers as well.

-The packing of shrimp from aquaculture origin has overpassed the quantity of ocean caught wild shrimp in recent years.
+The packing of shrimp from aquaculture origin has surpassed the quantity of ocean caught wild shrimp in recent years.

-Both origins, ocean caught and aquaculture, are subject to weather changes and diseases.
+Both wild-caught and farmed shrimp are affected by environmental conditions and disease outbreaks.

-By 2004, global production of L. vannamei approached 1,116,000 t, and exceeded that of Penaeus monodon.
+By 2004, the production of white shrimp had reached 1,116,000 metric tons, surpassing that of black tiger shrimp.
+According to statistics from the Food and Agriculture Organization (FAO), shrimp farming accounted for 18% of the total global aquaculture trade volume in 2018.
+In 2017, the global shrimp production was approximately 5,511,914 metric tons, with white shrimp accounting for 80% of the total production.

-L. vannamei have been cultivated indoors through a recirculating aquaculture systems at TransparentSea Farm, a startup in Downey, California.
+Litopenaeus vannamei have been cultivated indoors through a recirculating aquaculture system in Downey, California.